March 26, 2021

 1. It will show a negative or clear, incomplete or unclear, or confirmation of declared record(s) if a self-declaration is provided;

-2. It will also show absolute and conditional discharges within 3 years, indictable and summary conviction records within the past five years and also it will include current outstanding warrant and probation.
+2. It will also show absolute and conditional discharges within 3 years, indictable and summary conviction records within the past five years, and also it will include current outstanding warrants and probation.

 Working on a computer, work from home